infinitered/ramdasauce/README.md

 # Feedback

-Do you have any common `ramda` patterns?
+Do you have any common `ramda` patterns you use frequently?
+Drop some issues or PRs in!

+# Release Notes

+### 1.0.0 - April 3rd, 2016
+* Initial Release